GPS-GmbH/docs/user/settings/import-certificate.md

 There are three options, to get around this warning dialogue:

 1. Add an exception in your browser (Firefox, Chrome and Edge browser).
-2. Import the GPS root certificate in your OS via the trust center of the operating system or via specific web browsers.
+2. Import the GPS Root Certificate in your OS via the trust center of the Operating System or via specific Web browsers.
-3. Import the GPS root certificate only in the browser.
+3. Import the GPS Root Certificate only in the browser.
 That works for Firefox.

 ## Download Certificate